Mindfulness Courses in Oxford

 The concept of mindfulness refers to a particular state of conscious awareness where the mind is deliberately focused on the present moment and then observing whatever is happening in the mind or body without judgement.
-Mindfulness meditations are designed to promote this state of being and there is a growing body of scientific research to support its effectiveness, especially in dealing with stress, anxiety and pain.
+Mindfulness meditations are designed to promote this state of being and there is a growing body of scientific research to support its effectiveness, especially in dealing with stress, anxiety and chronic pain.

 What three things should I be doing to lower the impact of stress on my wellbeing?

 There are many effective ways to combat stress and anxiety.
 Some methods will work better for different people, so this list is only a guide.

 Learn to practice mindfulness.
 If you suffer from stress or anxiety then there are few better ways to gently help yourself to relax.